Mobolaji-Salawu/Dynamic-Pricing-with-Machine-Learning/README.md

 ---

-## 📈 What the System Does
+## How Dynamic Pricing Works

+A dynamic pricing engine operates in five key stages:

+1. **Ingest Data**
+   Monitor relevant variables such as demand levels, time of day, location, vehicle type, and more.

+2. **Train Model**
+   Use historical data to learn how different pricing scenarios influence customer behavior and demand patterns.

+3. **Optimize Prices**
+   Calculate price points that align with business objectives such as revenue growth, customer retention, and inventory management.

+4. **Implement Real-time**
+   Instantly apply optimized prices across digital channels like mobile apps, web platforms, and POS systems.

+5. **Learn Continuously**
+   Feed real-time performance data back into the system to refine and improve pricing accuracy over time.

+---

+## Sample Use Case: Ride Fare Prediction

 This ride-fare pricing system predicts optimal prices using inputs such as:

-* Number of trips currently booked
+* Ride demand
 * Trip distance
-* Hour of the day and day of the week
+* Hour of the day
+* Day of the week
-* Vehicle type (Standard, Premium, etc.)
+* Vehicle type

 It processes this data, infers pricing sensitivity based on context (e.g., "Evening Rush" vs. "Night Low Demand"), and recommends a price that balances revenue potential with fairness.